cindyweng18/cindys-pantry/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## Future Improvements
-1. Create user auth
-2. Use AI to generate recipes based on pantry items
-3. Use image classification

 ## Learn More

 To learn more about Next.js, take a look at the following resources: